 - What is an Interlibrary Loan?Click here to read more...An Interlibrary Loan service (also known as “ILLs”) is a service that your library offers you when a book or material you are in need of is not available at your local library but may be obtainable at another library.
 Most materials are available for lending through other libraries, but there are restrictions sometimes concerning the materials.
 The majority of most libraries will not loan: newly published books, DVDs (or other audio/video materials), and genealogical materials.

 - What information is needed to request an Interlibrary Loan?
 Click here to read more...You may request an Interlibrary Loan (ILL) by coming to Long Beach Library and filling out a request slip.
 Most of the time, an ILL can be found with just the following information: Title, Author, and Year Published.
 However, the more information you give us, the easier it is for us to locate your request.

 - May I email an Interlibrary loan request to your library?
 Click here to read more...Yes, you can.
 Click on Request Interlibrary Loan and follow these instructions.
 Include in the text of your email the following applicable items: your name, phone number (if you entered “ILL request for Patron”), and library card number , the date, title/subject, and author of the material, the type of material you are requesting (book, video, large print, dvd, audio, other), any specific information to that title (Example: If you only want large print, please specify.).

-- What are the fees for requesting an Interlibrary Loan?Click here to read more...There is a charge of $3.00 to our patrons for requesting a book through Interlibrary loan only when the item is not picked up by the patron after he or she has been called.
+- What are the fees for requesting an Interlibrary Loan?Click here to read more...There is no longer any charge to our patrons for requesting a book through Interlibrary loan.

 - How long will I be able to keep the book or material?Click here to read more...Lending periods vary from library to library; most allow at least two weeks.
 It is best to pick up your ILL request as soon as you are called and told that it is available.